castellanos70/PrimeFactorAttack/README.md

 15) Soyeon An : I will change 'end game' button to 'new game' button, when the game ends.

 16) I will give the cursor a new design when it's in the game window.
-Won't be doing a bonus level anymore.
+Won't be doing a bonus level anymore. -Josh Rhodes